Flybridge AI Index

 We chose to initiate the Index from January 1st, 2023.
 While acknowledging that the field of artificial intelligence has a rich history spanning over five decades and that the influential "Attention Is All You Need" paper, which sparked recent advancements in generative AI, was published in 2017, we determined that the release of ChatGPT at the end of 2022 marked the true inflection point for this new wave of Gen AI technology.
 The launch of ChatGPT brought generative AI into the mainstream, capturing the attention of the general public and businesses alike.
 It demonstrated the immense potential and wide-ranging applications of this technology, setting the stage for a rapid acceleration in the development and adoption of generative AI solutions across various industries.

-Companies that fit the criteria to be included in the index that IPO will be added to the index three months after the IPO date, given the high volatility around the initial listing.
+Companies that meet the criteria for inclusion in the index that IPO after the index's creation date (May 22, 2024) will be added to the index 91 days (3 months) after the IPO date, due to the high volatility surrounding the initial listing.

 Insights